clovaai/FocusSeq2Seq/README.md

 # Prerequisites

 ## 1) Hardware
-* All experiments in paper were conducted with single P40 GPU (24GB) and 20+ CPUs.
+* All experiments in paper were conducted with single P40 GPU (24GB).
-* You might want to adjust the size of batch, models and number of workers for your memory size and number of CPUs.
+* You might want to adjust the size of batch and models for your memory size.

 ## 2) Software
 * Ubuntu 16.04 or 18.04 (Not tested with other versions, but might work)